Vladimir-Moskov/SmartSteelPyFlaskCSV/InstructionSolution.md

 2. For simplicity - unit tests and integration tests has not been implemented as well
 > TODO: add real life tests with pytest

+3. For simplicity - there is no any authorization/security
+> TODO: implement it

+4. TODO: add flask-serialize

 ## Project setup steps (Windows only)